Brooklyn Youth Chorus, Paola Prestini, Jad Abumrad, Jessica Grindstaff

 A mesmerizing new choral theater experience, PORT(AL) opens a hidden doorway to the past within the depths of the Brooklyn Navy Yard.
 Ebbing, flowing, and interweaving throughout this immersive piece are the voices of the youth chorus speaking to their relationship to their very own time and place, and their future.

-Vividly evoking and honoring Brooklyn’s ghosts, PORT(AL) spins oral histories from recently passed figures like historian Howard Zinn and activist Clarence L. Irving, Sr. Discover the hidden depths of the Navy Yard’s past, where the trailblazing spirit of machinist and drag king Rusty Brown and the pioneering voice of mezzo soprano Eugenia Farrar surge like tidal waves.
+Vividly evoking and honoring Brooklyn’s ghosts, PORT(AL) spins oral histories from recently passed figures like historian Howard Zinn and activist Clarence L. Irving, Sr. Dive into the currents of time and discover the hidden depths of the Navy Yard’s past, where the trailblazing spirit of machinist and drag king Rusty Brown (played by performance artist Cynthia Hopkins) and the pioneering voice of mezzo soprano Eugenia Farrar surge like tidal waves.

-PORT(AL) is not just a performance; it’s an immersive passage through time, where the boundaries between eras dissolve and the enduring spirit of the human story sets sail.
+PORT(AL) is not just a performance; it’s an immersive passage through time, transforming the PS21 Pavilion Theater into a space where the boundaries between eras dissolve, audience members traverse the stage, and the enduring spirit of the human story sets sail.

 PORT(AL) was partially developed in residency at PS21 in early 2025.